-Orlando Science Schools offer different types of special programs to its students.
-Students will find the most exciting and academically challenging programs in the 2021-2022 Academic Year.
+Orlando Science Schools offer different types of programs to its students.
+Students will find the most exciting and academically challenging programs in the 2023-2024 Academic Year.
 The programs offer students unique opportunities for in-depth experiences and study in specific areas of interest.
-Each Special Program emphasizes a specialized theme.
-The programs set high expectations for all students to improve their academic achievements, and prepare for college careers of the 21st Century.
-In addition, Special Programs offer students hands-on and real-world problem-solving approaches to learning.
+Each program emphasizes a specialized theme.
+The programs set high expectations for all students to improve their academic achievements and prepare for college careers of the 21st Century.
+In addition, the programs offer students hands-on and real-world problem-solving approaches to learning.